UCF Knights football: National championship claim

 In 2017 UCF completed a 13–0 perfect season.
 The Knights were not selected for the College Football Playoff, instead completing their season with a New Year's Day win in the Peach Bowl over No. 7 Auburn.
 Afterwards, UCF athletic director Danny White stated that UCF would claim the 2017 national championship.
 Several other outlets followed suit, including the Orlando Sentinel, Orlando radio station WYGM, and Prince George Journal.
 Florida Governor Rick Scott signed a resolution officially recognizing the Knights as national champions on January 8.
 The Knights were honored for their unbeaten season at the 2018 Pro Bowl, Walt Disney World, and honored by Orlando Mayor Buddy Dyer.

 On January 9, 2018, the Colley Matrix, an NCAA-recognized Major Selector, and an algorithm used as part of the BCS computer rankings in 2011, ranked UCF No. 1.
 Alabama won the CFP and eleven of the twelve NCAA-recognized major selectors.
 UCF won one of the twelve NCAA-recognized major selectors.
+They were also presented with the Zuppke Award, which is given to the National Champion selected by the Touchdown Club of Columbus.
 Official NCAA Football Bowl Subdivision Records list UCF as a "Final National Polls Leader" rather than a "National Champion" for the 2017 season, as it reserves the term "National Champion" (or "Co-National Champion") for teams who finish the season ranked first in one or more of the "consensus polls": AP, Coaches Poll, NFF/FWAA (Note: NFF and FWAA conducted separate polls prior to 2014, but are now the same poll.
 Each poll was considered a consensus poll prior to their merger.) and, formerly, the UPI.
 UCF is the first school to claim a championship that was not awarded by one of the consensus polls since Ole Miss in 1962.